nrmarsh36/hw-week-3/02-Homework/Develop/assets/readme.md

 )
 These videos helped me set up the framework for the code.

 I am still having issues with having more than two password conditions being active at a time, but I am continuing to work through that and hope to have that issue resolved soon.
+I attempted the split function in order to get the user input for passType to use more than one attribute for the generated password.

 (assets/password-gen-code.png)
 (assets/password-gen-pic.png)